semrush/intergalactic/website/docs/components/color-picker/color-picker-code.md

 @## PaletteManager

-Using PaletteManager you can add custom colors by entering color in hexadecimal format in input and after this clicking on check icon inside input or pressing Enter on keyboard.
-In addition, you can remove custom colors by clicking on close icon on each item.
+PaletteManager lets you add your own colors by typing in the hexadecimal code and clicking the check icon or pressing Enter.
+To remove custom colors, simply click the `Close` icon on each item.

 @example defaultExtended

-@## Validation input
+@## Input validation

-Let's say you want to disable the ability to enter a white color.
-You can use your own validation function for entered value in input instead of default validation function.
-For this purpose please use `onChange` prop from `PaletteManager.InputColor` like in the next example.
+To prevent users from entering white as a color option, replace the default validation function in `PaletteManager.InputColor` with your own custom validation function using the `onChange` prop.
+Here is an example:

 @example inputValidation

 @## Custom trigger

-You can customize all parts of ColorPicker by yourself including trigger.
+You have complete control over the appearance of ColorPicker, including the trigger.

 @example customTrigger

-@## Ways how to use
+@## Several ways to use component

-There are several ways how you can add colors.
-First one is using prop `colors` on `ColorPicker.Colors` for default colors and on `PaletteManager` for custom colors which you can edit (add and remove).
-The second way is using `ColorPicker.Item` and `PaletteManager.Item`.
-By the second way you can use your own components instead of default items.
-Next two examples are the same.
+There are multiple ways to add colors in ColorPicker;

+- The first method is to use the `colors` prop in `ColorPicker.Colors` for default colors, and in `PaletteManager` for customizable colors that can be added or removed.
+- The second method is to use `ColorPicker.Item` and `PaletteManager.Item`, which allows for the use of custom components instead of default items.
+The next two examples are identical.

 @example howToUse

 @## Items with tooltips

 You can use default items with other components.
-For example, with `Tooltip`.
+For example, with [Tooltip](/components/tooltip).

 @example withTooltips